Miss Mississippi's Outstanding Teen

-The Miss Mississippi's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Mississippi in the Miss America's Outstanding Teen pageant.
+The Miss Mississippi's Teen competition is the pageant that selects the representative for the U.S. state of Mississippi in the Miss America's Teen pageant.

-Cameron Davis of Meridian was crowned Miss Mississippi's Outstanding Teen on April 24, 2022 at the Vicksburg City Auditorium in Vicksburg, Mississippi.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Avery McNair of Magee was crowned Miss Mississippi's Teen on April 27, 2025 at the Ardis T. Williams Auditorium in Vicksburg, Mississippi.
+She will compete for the title of Miss America's Teen 2026 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida in September 2025.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.